mrjoes/mrjoes.github.com/_posts/2012-10-11-sockjs-ejabberd.md

 1. Looks like Ejabberd BOSH implementation agressively buffers outgoing messages to send them in one response.
 SockJS also does this for polling transports, but doesn't have any internal delays - if there's data in queue, if will be dumped immediately;
 2. For remote Ejabberd instance with pretty high network latency, results are still in favor of SockJS, even though SockJS did 223 requests for polling transport and BOSH did only 118;
-3. SockJS streaming transport worked very good in this test, very close to websocket performance against remote server;
+3. SockJS streaming transport worked very well in remote server test with almost websocket-like latency;
-4. JSONP-polling transport worked as a decent alternative for BOSH;
+4. JSONP-polling transport appears to be a decent alternative for BOSH;
 5. Some transports "scale" better with higher latency.
 For example, even though xhr-polling and xhr-streaming had same latency against local server, with remote server xhr-streaming is much more efficient.